 As is described in the Housing Resources section, the City cannot rely on vacant sites to meet its RHNA.
 Therefore, the City's approach to accommodate its RHNA is comprised of underutilized sites throughout the City where redevelopment is likely.
-The sites include underutilized sites with anticipated projects (Table H-47), underutilized sites that do not require rezoning (Table 48A) and underutilized sites that are candidates for with potential to rezoninge (Table H-48B).
-These are shown on Figures H-1125 and H-1226.
+The sites include underutilized sites with anticipated projects (Table H-47) and underutilized sites with potential to rezone (Table H-48).
+These are shown on Figures H-11 and H-12.

-The candidate sites with anticipated projects provide important opportunities to both expand affordable housing (including affordable ownership opportunities) and increase access to opportunity in the Urban Village Specific Plan Laguna Hills Mall commercial area (see sites 1 and 2 on Figure H-26), which is designated as a low resource area, and the Via Lomas neighborhood (see site 3 on Figure H-26), which is designated as moderate resource area but currently supports the City's two publicly assisted housing developments.
+The candidate sites with anticipated projects provide important opportunities to both expand affordable housing (including affordable ownership opportunities) and increase access to opportunity in the Laguna Hills Mall commercial area, which is designated as a low resource area, and the Via Lomas neighborhood, which is designated as moderate resource but currently supports the City's two publicly assisted housing developments.

 Two anticipated projects have potential to redevelop the Laguna Hills Mall commercial area to provide more housing.
 The Oakbrook Village currently has 289 market-rate units with a Development Agreement in place with capacity for 200 additional market-rate units.
 The Development Agreement expires in 2023, but with the current demand for housing, the remaining 200 units will likely be developed.
-The second project, the Five Lagunas mixeduse development (Laguna Hills Mall), has an approved plan for 988 units.
-It is anticipated that 400 of these units will be affordable to households with moderate incomes and the remaining 588 units will be affordable to households with above moderate income.
+The second project, the Five Lagunas mixeduse development (Laguna Hills Mall), has an approved plan for 988 units affordable to households with above moderate income.
 The City is currently reviewing a revised plan for the Laguna Hills Mall site known as the Village at Laguna Hills that provide up to 1,500 units.
 While the planned (i.e., units currently approved by the City) are intended for above-moderate income households, the City will encourage the development of affordable units as well as market-rate units in the proposed revised plan (Program H-6).
-The Village at Laguna Hills housing units mix includes a proposal for 100 low-income and 100 moderate-income units.
-Although the Urban Village Specific Plan area (Village Commercial zone) is in an area designated by TCAC/HUD as a low resource area, It-ocating affordable housing in this area will support the needs of low-income residents by providing convenient access to employment centers, public transit, essential services, and commercial areas, most within walking distance.
-The Village at Laguna Hills redevelopment site is adjacent to MemorialCare Saddleback Medical Center and surrounding medical complex, which can provide jobs for residents with varying levels of education and access to essential health services.
-The commercial uses within the Village at Laguna Hills redevelopment mall development project provide additional employment opportunities and access to necessities, including a grocery store within walking distance of the sites.
-Laguna Hills' transit hub, the Laguna Hills Transportation Center, is also adjacent to the former Laguna Hills Mall site (Village at Laguna Hills project), allowing residents to access all commuter routes and local routes serving the city.
-The Village at

-Laguna Hills redevelopment project is an infill project, currently served by utilities and sidewalk.
+The Village at Laguna Hills housing units mix includes a proposal for 100 lowincome and 100 moderate-income units.
+Locating affordable housing in this area will support the needs of low-income residents by providing convenient access to employment centers, public transit, essential services, and commercial areas, most within walking distance.
+The redevelopment site is adjacent to MemorialCare Saddleback Medical Center and surrounding medical complex, which can provide jobs for residents with varying levels of education and access to essential health services.
+The commercial uses within the mall development provide additional employment opportunities and access to necessities, including a grocery store within walking distance of the sites.
+Laguna Hills' transit hub, the Laguna Hills Transportation Center, is also adjacent to the Laguna Hills Mall site, allowing residents to access all commuter routes and local routes serving the city.
+The redevelopment project is an infill project, currently served by utilities and sidewalk.
 The existing sidewalk supports pedestrian access to the services and commercial areas stated previously and the Aliso Creek Riding and Hiking Trail, a series of bike paths and hiking trails less than a half-mile from the Laguna Hills Mall site.
-Despite the low-resource designation, locating affordable housing as a part of the Village at Laguna Hills Laguna Hills Mall redevelopment project furthers fair-housing choice by providing convenient access to job centers, essential services, and amenities, supporting economic mobility of low-income residents.
+Despite the low-resource designation, locating affordable housing as a part of the Laguna Hills Mall redevelopment project furthers fairhousing choice by providing convenient access to job centers, essential services, and amenities, supporting economic mobility of low-income residents.